axivo/charts/.github/actions/code.md

 - 100% compliance with coding standards
 - Zero try/catch blocks outside execute() method
 - Zero hardcoded chart type references
-- Consistent parameter patterns across all services
+- Appropriate parameter patterns (objects for complex methods, individual for simple)
 - Alphabetical method ordering in all classes

 This analysis provides the foundation for systematic code improvements while maintaining the existing architecture and functionality.
 The codebase shows strong architectural principles but needs consistency improvements in implementation patterns.